falarica/presto-gateway/README.md

 Presto comes with sample configuration that should work out-of-the-box for development.
 Use the following options to create a run configuration:

-* Main Class: `io.prestosql.server.PrestoServer`
+* Main Class: `io.prestosql.gateway.PrestoGateway`
 * VM Options: `-ea -XX:+UseG1GC -XX:G1HeapRegionSize=32M -XX:+UseGCOverheadLimit -XX:+ExplicitGCInvokesConcurrent -Xmx2G -Dconfig=etc/config.properties -Dlog.levels-file=etc/log.properties -Djdk.attach.allowAttachSelf=true`
 * Working directory: `$MODULE_DIR$`
-* Use classpath of module: `presto-server-main`
+* Use classpath of module: `presto-gateway-main`

-The working directory should be the `presto-server-main` subdirectory.
+The working directory should be the `presto-gateway-main` subdirectory.
 In IntelliJ, using `$MODULE_DIR$` accomplishes this automatically.

-Additionally, the Hive plugin must be configured with the location of your Hive metastore Thrift service.
-Add the following to the list of VM options, replacing `localhost:9083` with the correct host and port (or use the below value if you do not have a Hive metastore):
+Additionally, the meta store must be configured with the location of your PostgreSQL instance.
+The configuration for meta store can be provided in the file hikaricp.properties:

-    -Dhive.metastore.uri=thrift://localhost:9083

-### Using SOCKS for Hive or HDFS

-If your Hive metastore or HDFS cluster is not directly accessible to your local machine, you can use SSH port forwarding to access it.
-Setup a dynamic SOCKS proxy with SSH listening on local port 1080:

-    ssh -v -N -D 1080 server

-Then add the following to the list of VM options:

-    -Dhive.metastore.thrift.client.socks-proxy=localhost:1080
-    -Dhive.hdfs.socks-proxy=localhost:1080

-### Running the CLI

-Start the CLI to connect to the server and run SQL queries:

-    presto-cli/target/presto-cli-*-executable.jar

-Run a query to see the nodes in the cluster:

-    SELECT * FROM system.runtime.nodes;

-In the sample configuration, the Hive connector is mounted in the `hive` catalog, so you can run the following queries to show the tables in the Hive database `default`:

-    SHOW TABLES FROM hive.default;
+    minimumIdle=5
+    connectionTestQuery=SELECT 1
+    autoCommit=true
+    maximumPoolSize=10
+    jdbcUrl=jdbc:postgresql://127.0.0.1:5432/prestogateway
+    username=prestogateway
+    password=root123
+    driverClassName=org.postgresql.Driver

 ## Development